 Please be advised that we accept protocols on a rolling basis, but the deadline date for protocol submissions that may require full Board approval is two weeks prior to the scheduled IRB monthly meeting.

-The Spring 2018 meeting schedule and protocol submission deadlines are posted below.
+The Summer 2018 meeting schedule and protocol submission deadlines are posted below.
 All meetings will be held in PAC 5A.

 Effective August 30, 2012, all investigators, students, and research staff conducting research with human subjects must complete training and education requirements every 3 years.
 Research will not be approved until the training requirements are met.
 Documentation of training must be provided to the IRB Office with all new applications or renewals.